-Extended producer responsibility for packaging in Denmark: A new chapter begins!
+Extended producer responsibility for packaging in Denmark: Everything you need to know!

 Herstellerverantwortung für Verpackungen in Dänemark

-From 1 July 2025, a new era in waste management will be ushered in in Denmark: extended producer responsibility (EPR) for packaging is coming.
+On 1 October 2025, a new era in waste management will be introduced in Denmark: extended producer responsibility (EPR) for packaging is coming.
+(The new regulations regarding extended producer responsibility were originally scheduled to come into force on 1 July 2025).
 In concrete terms, this means that from this date, manufacturers will be obliged to ensure that their packaging is recycled.
-Denmark is the last country in the EU to implement the overarching EU Packaging Directive EU Directive 94/62/EC.
+Denmark is thus the last country in the EU to implement the overarching EU Packaging Directive 94/62/EC.

 Contents of the new EPR law in Denmark

-There is some relief for smaller manufacturers: Companies that produce less than 8 tons of packaging per year will have to provide less detailed information.
+There are exceptions for smaller manufacturers: Companies that put less than 8 tonnes of packaging into circulation in Denmark each year will have to provide less detailed information.
 This regulation will be reviewed again in 2027.

-Important deadlines for companies
+Key deadlines for companies

 Implementation of producer responsibility

-The background to the new regulation
+The background to the new Regulation

 This policy decision aims to identify those in the value chain who have the greatest influence on packaging design.
 It is an important step towards improving waste management and recycling in Denmark and strengthening the circular economy.